PROFILE OF THE COLLEGE

 For information, call the Foundation Office: 419-755-4753.
 All gifts to the North Central State Foundation are tax deductible under section 501(c)(3) of the Internal Revenue Code.

 North Central State College’s Urban Higher Education Center opened its doors in downtown Mansfield in January 2011.
 Considered “The Hope of Mansfield” among many, the $1.2 million facility makes higher education and career/job training more accessible and attainable to individuals who live and work downtown and in surrounding neighborhoods.
-The Center, funded solely by private donations, is staffed by a team of professionals who are dedicated to student success, community engagement and providing the highest level of service to all who enter our building.
-While working to become an invaluable asset to our community, our vision is to be a catalyst in educating, elevating and transforming our community.
+The Center, funded solely by private donations, is staffed by a team of professionals who are dedicated to student success, community engagement and providing the highest level of service to all who enter the building.
+While working to become an invaluable asset to the community, the vision of the Urban Center is to be a catalyst in educating, elevating and transforming our community.

-An advisory organization for the Center includes members of the North End Community Improvement Collaborative, Madison Adult Career Center, Pioneer Career and Technology Center, Mansfield City Schools, Braintree, the Black Ministerial Alliance, as well as the National Association for the Advancement of Colored People.
+An advisory organization for the Center includes members of the North End Community Improvement Collaborative, Madison Adult Career Center, Pioneer Career and Technology Center, Mansfield City Schools, Braintree, the Black Ministerial Alliance, and the National Association for the Advancement of Colored People.

-Located in a leased storefront in Mansfield’s downtown historical district, the Center features a 15-station computer lab for study and online instruction, a distance learning “smart” classroom and general classroom, counseling rooms and offices, a business incubating center for students, and a large reception area for student interaction.
+Located in a leased storefront in Mansfield’s downtown historical district, the Center features a 15-station computer lab for study and online instruction, a distance learning “smart” classroom and general classroom, counseling rooms and offices, an on-site academic advisor and tutor, and a large reception area for student interaction.
 The Center’s location extends educational and job training opportunities to the city’s 9,000 downtown workers and residents.The range of offerings include:

 Located on a 600-acre tract of land, the campus offers a variety of physical facilities to support many academic and extracurricular activities.
 The campus consists of ten buildings, encompassing an area of approximately 250,000 square feet.